On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Introduction

 Conceptualization has been widely recognized as a fundamental component of human intelligence, spanning fields from psychology~\cite{kahneman2011thinking,evans2003two,bransford1971abstraction} to computational linguistics~\cite{DBLP:journals/cacm/BengioLH21,tenenbaum2011grow,DBLP:journals/tacl/LachmyPMT22}.
 In the era of deep learning, numerous studies have emerged focusing on conceptualization as a means to achieve generalizable reasoning with (Large) Language Models (LLMs;~\citealp{openai2022chatgpt,GPT4,llama,llama2,Gemma,Gemini}) in areas such as commonsense reasoning~\cite{CAT,CAR,CANDLE}, causal reasoning~\cite{DBLP:journals/coling/FederOSR21,DBLP:journals/cogsci/KundaMC90}, physical reasoning~\cite{DBLP:conf/aaai/BiskZLGC20,DBLP:conf/emnlp/WangDFS23,DBLP:conf/nips/HongYTTG21}, and more.

 In general terms, conceptualization refers to the process of consolidating specific instances with shared properties or characteristics into a cohesive concept that represents a vast collection of instances.
 It is a sub-type of abstraction~\cite{DBLP:journals/ai/GiunchigliaW92}, but specifically requires the presence of a concept as the base for such abstraction.
 With proper conceptualization, abstract knowledge can be subsequently derived by associating original knowledge at the instance level with that concept.
 When encountering unfamiliar or novel scenarios, concepts in abstract knowledge can be instantiated to new instances to support downstream reasoning~\cite{tenenbaum2011grow}.
-This process can occur at various levels, including entity~\cite{Probase,Probase+,DBLP:conf/emnlp/AlukaevKPIIKT23,DBLP:conf/acl/LiuYWWPZS23}, event~\cite{AbstractATOMIC,CANDLE,AbsPyramid}, paragraph/document~\cite{DBLP:conf/naacl/FalkeG19,DBLP:conf/ijcnlp/FalkeMG17}, and system levels~\cite{ConceptualizationNLPTasks,DBLP:conf/aaai/KadiogluK24}, ultimately forming a hierarchy that contribute to a comprehensive understanding and representation of knowledge.
+This process can occur at various levels, including entity~\cite{Probase,Probase+,DBLP:conf/emnlp/AlukaevKPIIKT23,DBLP:conf/acl/LiuYWWPZS23,DBLP:conf/acl/00050FS25}, event~\cite{AbstractATOMIC,CANDLE,AbsPyramid}, paragraph/document~\cite{DBLP:conf/naacl/FalkeG19,DBLP:conf/ijcnlp/FalkeMG17}, and system levels~\cite{ConceptualizationNLPTasks,DBLP:conf/aaai/KadiogluK24}, ultimately forming a hierarchy that contribute to a comprehensive understanding and representation of knowledge.

 Despite its significance, the field lacks a comprehensive and unified taxonomy to categorize existing research on conceptualization.
-This has led to several drawbacks, such as the inconsistent use of the term ``conceptualization'' across different studies, resulting in varying definitions despite a common underlying meaning.
-Additionally, the methods for conceptualizing different types of instances in a scalable and accurate manner remain unclear.
+On the one hand, the term ``conceptualization'' is inherently broad, encompassing various types of conceptualizations across different instances and performed in various ways, all included under a single term.
+As illustrated in Figure~\ref{fig:introduction_examples}, the conceptualization of entities and documents requires two distinct paradigms; however, the current terminology fails to adequately address these differences.
+This has led to confusion and miscommunication among works that apply conceptualization in their methodologies.
+On the other hand, the methods for conceptualizing different types of instances in a scalable and accurate manner remain unclear.
 Finally, it is essential to summarize the benefits that conceptualization can bring to downstream tasks to gather insights for future applications and new research directions.